Christmas Cantata

 "Fantastic music and fab film."

-Movement 3, Lullaby, is, in actual fact, an instrumental version of Andrew’s song for unaccompanied AATTBB male voice group, What Shall I Do to show how much I love her?
-There have been various arrangements of this song, for Baritone/Alto soloist with SSAB choir, Alto/Tenor soloist with string quartet or voices, and Tenor and Soprano soloists with Clarinet, Cello and Double Bass.
-Our daughter Paula changed the words to a Native American text for some other versions to perform in her Climate Change concerts.
+Movement 3, Lullaby, is, in actual fact, an instrumental version by Andrew of his song for unaccompanied AATTBB male voice group, What Shall I Do to show how much I love her?
+Paula has made further arrangements of this song: for Baritone/Alto soloist with SSAB choir; Alto/Tenor soloist with string quartet or voices; and Tenor and Soprano soloists with Clarinet, Cello and Double Bass.
+She also adapted the words of the song, using a Native American text to perform in her Climate Change concerts.
 I talk in detail about this song in a separate blog post.

 Have you performed in this work or come to watch?